hakobtp/blog/devops/docker/1/4_Inspecting_containers.md

 # Inspecting containers

-Containers are runtime instances of an image and have a lot of associated data that characterizes their behavior.
+A container is a running instance of an image.
+Every container has its own data, settings, and state.
-To get more information about a specific container, we can use the inspect command.
-As usual, we have to provide either the container ID or name to identify the container of which we want to obtain the data.
-So, let's inspect our sample container:
+To see this information, we can use the inspect command.
+We only need to give Docker the name or the ID of the container we want to check.

+For example:

 ```bash
 docker container inspect trivia
 ```

-The response is a big JSON object full of details.
-It looks similar to this:
+The command returns a large JSON document with many details about the container.
+A shortened example looks like this:

 ```json
 [